ghazzor/Xanmod-Kernel-Builder/README.md

 4. If you less than 16 gb ram then add some disk swap or zram , you can google it i have 12 gb of DDR4 , so i added some zram , which made the build process slightly faster

-5. We are going to use `make localyesconfig` to make a stripped down config.
+5. We are going to use `make localyesconfig` / `make localmodconfig` to make a stripped down config

    It Create a config based on current config and loaded modules (lsmod).
 Disables any module option that is not needed for the loadedmodules.
 Make sure to connect all the usb devices and turn on bluetooth and be connected to internet then cd to `kernel/xanmod` and run